istio/istio.io/content/docs/concepts/traffic-management/index.md

 Rules can optionally be qualified to only apply to requests that match some specific criteria such as the following:

-_1. Restrict to a specific caller_.
+_1. Restrict to specific client workloads using workload labels_.
 For example, a rule can indicate that it only applies to calls from workloads (pods) implementing the *reviews* service.